ibm-cloud-docs/solution-tutorials/serverless-webapp.md

    2. Click **Create**.
    3. Click **IBM Cloud service instance** and choose your database from the drop down.
    4. Click **Add**.
-8. Wait for the provioning to report as green and ready.
+8. Wait for the provisioning to report as green and ready.
 Click on **Test application**, then on **Application URL**.
 The backend app should load and return a page saying `healthy`.
 Remember or copy the application URL because it is needed for the next part.

 Instead of using the pre-built container image, you could build the image on your own.
 This can be done either outside of or [with the help of {{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-plan-build).
 If not using the pre-built container image and if [using a private container registry additional steps might be needed](/docs/codeengine?topic=codeengine-deploy-app-private).
 You can find the source at https://github.com/IBM-Cloud/serverless-guestbook/tree/ce
 {: tip}